rahul-tar/technical-documentation/technical-documentation.md

 ## Testing your agent

 For the purpose of testing your agent, we have provided a collection of services from which you can create a small test environment.
-The test environment replaces the physical environment depicted in the HUMAINE architecture with a simple chat tool that allows you to simulate the human by typing utterances addressed to one of two agents: &quot;Celia&quot; and &quot;Watson&quot;.
+The test environment replaces the physical environment depicted in the HUMAINE architecture with a simple chat tool that allows you to interact with one of two agents: &quot;Celia&quot; and &quot;Watson&quot;, by typing utterances in a Chat UI.

 Figure 2 illustrates the test platform: